Submarines in the United States Navy: Escape training

 The third phase of testing for submarine fitness is escape training, utilizing the Steinke hood submarine escape appliance, or colloquially known as the Steinke hood or, more familiarly, as "Stinky hood".
-This is a very complex device, but essentially it covers the head and shoulders during ascent from a stranded submarine, allowing air to escape during ascent, which is necessary as the expanding air in the lungs would otherwise cause disastrous injury.
+This is a device with a transparent front that essentially covers the head and shoulders during ascent from a stranded submarine, allowing air to escape during ascent, which is necessary as the expanding air in the lungs would otherwise cause disastrous injury.
 Actual training with the Steinke Hood is done in a Submarine Escape Training Tower to simulate a submarine stranded on the floor of the sea bed.

 The escape testing proceeds as in the pressure test, except that this time, a hatch in the floor of the pressure chamber is opened.
 The chamber immediately adjoins a cylindrical tower full of water, tall enough to simulate the depth of a stranded submarine.
 Because the air pressure inside the chamber is equal to the pressure of the water in the tower, the water does not enter the chamber.

-Donning the Steinke hood, the testee enters the water and immediately commences a rapid ascent, due to the buoyancy of the escape device.
-As they ascend, each testee must allow the air in his lungs to escape, this is facilitated by yelling as loudly as possible.
+Donning the Steinke hood, the test subject enters the water and immediately commences a rapid ascent, due to the buoyancy of the escape device.
+As they ascend, each test subject must allow the air in his lungs to escape, this is facilitated by yelling as loudly as possible.
 Typically they are told to yell "HO HO HO" repeatedly.
 If one does not forcefully and continuously expel air from the lungs in this manner, they may be gravely injured or killed.
 The air exiting the lungs is allowed to exit the hood through a set of two one-way valves, keeping the device inflated but not over-inflated.
-Upon reaching the top, the testee swims to the side, climbs up, removes his Steinke Hood, deflates it, stands at parade rest, and yells "I FEEL FINE", while a corpsman examines the testee.
+Upon reaching the top, the test subject swims to the side, climbs up, removes his Steinke Hood, deflates it, stands at parade rest, and yells "I FEEL FINE", while a corpsman examines the subject.

 Successfully completing the escape training requires two trials, one of them at double the depth of the first.
-On completion of escape training, testees are now considered bubbleheads.
+On completion of escape training, subjects are now considered bubbleheads.

 As of 2008, the Steinke Hood has been replaced with the Mark 10 Submarine Escape Immersion Equipment (SEIE) suit.
-The Mark 10 allows submariners to escape from much deeper depths than currently possible with the Steinke Hood.
+The Mark 10 allows submariners to escape from deeper depths than possible with the Steinke Hood, i.e., 600 feet vs. 400 feet.

-The Mark 8, its predecessor, was a double layer suit which gave the wearer the appearance of a Michelin Man.
+The Mark 8 SEIE, predecessor to the Mark 10, was a double layer suit which gave the wearer the appearance of a Michelin Man.
 One layer was eliminated, and the fabric was used to build a life raft that would fit in the same package that the original suit came in.

 Because it is a full body suit, the Mark 10 provides thermal protection once the wearer reaches the surface, and the British Royal Navy has successfully tested it at six hundred foot depths.

 The navies of twenty-two nations currently use SEIE units of some type.